Welcome

 Blu-Ray/TV Series Review: Nikita: Season 2

-For those who get the Blu-Ray set, the show looks and sounds great in HD.
+The Blu-Ray set is a four-disc set.
+As with the season 1 release, the show looks and sounds great in HD.
 The extras include a commentary track on the season finale, a documentary on the writers and the writing process, a feature on Maggie Q's health and nutrition regimen, just under half an hour's worth of deleted scenes, and a short gag reel.
-So, a decent amount of extras especially for a show that has more of a cult following than it does wide, mass appeal.
+So, there is a decent amount of extras, especially for a show that has more of a cult following than wide, mass appeal.

 Overall, the season is good.
 You definitely have to like action shows (or movies) whose plots can get a bit silly at times and be willing to just go with it.
 If you overanalyze things too much, you will definitely not enjoy it.
 The fight scenes are good and all of the actors do a great job with their characters.
 Melinda Clarke's role as Amanda is expanded a lot this season, and as she did on The OC, when she got more of a leading role, she crushes it.
 As in the first season, there is a lot of violence and some sexual content.
 Obviously, since it aired on regular broadcast TV they could not get too extreme with either, but they do take every opportunity to show off Maggie Q in skimpy outfits.
 Just, just be aware if that is an issue for you.